Harassment and Abuse

 What is bullying?

-Harassment and Bullying can occur in a number of ways such as face-to-face, in writing, by telephone, text messaging, email and on social media.
-Examples of harassment and bullying include:
+Harassment and bullying can occur in a number of ways such as face-to-face, in writing, by telephone, text messaging, email, and on social media.
+Examples include:

 • Unwelcome comments about clothes or appearance